radiusmethod/socketzero-marketplace-offering/README_AWS_CONSOLE.md

 Customers receive full access to SocketZero after subscribing to the AMI and up to **5 free connections**.
 Additional connections may require separate licensing arrangements.

 ### Internet Connection Requirement
 This product requires an internet connection to deploy properly.
-Terraform will download and install nginx for the test web server during deployment.
+The test web server downloads and installs nginx during deployment.

 > ⚠️ **Important**: Ensure your deployment environment has outbound internet access for package downloads and AWS service communications.

+### SSH Access
+The SocketZero AMI uses **`ubuntu`** as the SSH username.

 ## Prerequisites